Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-execute-a-swap.md

 To get around this difficulty, we can use the [callStatic](https://docs.ethers.io/v5/api/contract/contract/#contract-callStatic) method provided by `ethers.js`. `callStatic` is a useful method that submits a state-changing transaction to an Ethereum node, but asks the node to simulate the state change, rather than to execute it.
 Our script can then return the result of the simulated state change.

-To simulate a transaction without actually broadcasting it to the EVM, use the [callStatic] to call the `ExactInputSingle` function in the `Quoter` contract, which will tell us how much an of output token we will receive given a certain amount of input token when using a single hop trade.
+To simulate a transaction without actually broadcasting it to the EVM, use the `callStatic` to call the `ExactInputSingle` function in the `Quoter` contract, which will tell us how much an of output token we will receive given a certain amount of input token when using a single hop swap.

 Note this function uses the `Immutables` interface defined in the earlier guides.